M268816/power-repo/README.md

 ## References

-The reference folder holds various files with reference code for things like html templates, color references, svg icon implementation and more.
+The reference folders hold various files with reference code for things like html templates, color references, svg icon implementation and more.